“Growing up in the 1970s, nobody really thought about using sunscreen,” Robert Heil, a survivor of stage 4 melanoma (skin cancer), said.

 Doctors at UofL Brown Cancer Center say many patients are seeing great results from immunotherapy treatment after being diagnosed with “incurable” cancers like melanoma.
 The three-year survival rate has gone from 6.5 percent to 65 percent, which is a tenfold increase over the last five years.

 UofL Brown Cancer Center is among a select number of cancer centers in the world to offer TILs for melanoma.
 TILs clinical trials are now open at UofL Brown Cancer Center for lung, head and neck, melanoma and cervical cancer.

 Today, only two small lymph nodes with cancer remain in Heil’s abdomen.
 He receives a round of Keytruda every three weeks, an immunotherapy that keeps his immune system stimulated to kill the cancer.
 It has very few side effects compared to chemotherapy.

 “It’s had little impact on my physical life,” Heil said.
-Heil referees high school lacrosse, even running down the field on the same day he received treatment so that he didn’t miss the playoffs.
+Heil referees football and lacrosse, even running down the field on the same day he received treatment so that he didn’t miss the playoffs.
 “I may be pushing it, but I love it.
 The care and treatment I receive at UofL Brown Cancer Center allows me to do what I love.”